openmm/openmm/docs-source/usersguide/application.rst

 OpenMM does provide an alternative, however: you can use a Verlet integrator, then add an Andersen thermostat to your system to provide temperature coupling.

-To do this, add a single line to the script as shown below.
-(The lines in grey are just for context.)
+To do this, we can add an :class:`AndersenThermostat` object to the :class:`System` as shown below.
 ::

     ...
     system = prmtop.createSystem(nonbondedMethod=PME, nonbondedCutoff=1*nanometer,
             constraints=HBonds)
-    system.addForce(AndersenThermostat(300*kelvin, 1/picosecond))
+    temperature = 300*kelvin
+    collision_rate = 1/picosecond
+    timestep = 0.002*picoseconds
+    system.addForce(AndersenThermostat(temperature, collision_rate))
-    integrator = VerletIntegrator(0.002*picoseconds)
+    integrator = VerletIntegrator(timestep)
     ...

-The two parameters of the Andersen thermostat are the temperature (300K) and collision frequency (1 ps\ :sup:`-1`\ ).
+The two parameters of the Andersen thermostat are the temperature (300 K) and collision frequency (1 ps\ :sup:`-1`\ ).

 Pressure Coupling